Dunhou station: History

 This station was originally used as a supporting station of Foshan railway station, and was called Foshan Railway Station in the planning and construction stage.
 In 2022, the Guangzhou–Zhanjiang high-speed railway will not use the existing Foshan station, and instead will build a new station building west of the original Foshan station, and the original Foshan station will be discontinued, so Line 3 will determine to add a station at the new high-speed rail station at the same time, and the station will also be renamed to Dunhou station.
 On 8 September 2017, the station area began to be fenced.
 On 22 January 2021, the main structure topped out.
 On 11 March 2022, the left line tunnel between this station and station broke through.
 On 15 July 2022, the right line tunnel between this station and Guidan Road station (now Lianhe) broke through.

-Since the Foshan high-speed railway station was only added after the construction of Line 3 started for a period of time, the tunnel segments that have been built between Line 3 and this station will be removed during the construction of the station.
+Since the Foshan high-speed railway station metro station (now named Foshan Railway Station) was only added after the construction of Line 3 started for a period of time, the tunnel segments that have been built between Line 3 and this station will be removed during the construction of the station.
 However, there are no train turnback conditions at this station, so it will not be able to provide services at the beginning of the opening of the rear section of Line 3.

-Exits

-In its initial opening, the station will have 3 points of entry/exit, lettered A, B and C, located on the north and south sides of Zhanqian Road.
+With the completion of the Guangzhou-Zhanjiang High-Speed Railway Foshan railway station and the respective metro station meeting the conditions for connection, this station opened on 18 June 2026.